niten2/rss_feed_upwork/README.md

-# RSS feed
+# Rss feed upwork
 ---

-send email if add new work on upwork in backgroud work
+sending letters to your email if new jobs appear in the upwork feed

 # Setup

+  - cp .env.sample .env.production
+  - add env
   - docker-compose up

 # Commands